arpitmathur2412/arpitmathur2412.github.io/_posts/2010-01-07-post-standard.md

 2. Backend Container of NodeJs
 3. Database Container of MongoDB

+Before we start with the deployment, let's understand what Docker is and why we need it.
+Docker is a platform that allows you to develop, test, and deploy applications in containers.
+Containers are lightweight, standalone, and executable packages of software that include everything needed to run an application: code, runtime, system tools, system libraries, and settings.
+Containers are isolated from each other and from the underlying host, which means that they can run the same application on different environments without any changes.
+This makes it easy to deploy applications in a consistent and reproducible way.

+Docker also provides tools for managing containers, such as Docker Compose, which allows you to define and run multi-container applications.
+In this blog, we will be using Docker Compose to define and run our full stack web application.
+Let's start

 #### 1. Create a full stack application or use an existing one built on ReactJs, NodeJs and MongoDB.